thomas-lysens/wc-cloudflare-images/README.md

 # WooCommerce Cloudflare Images

 The WooCommerce Cloudflare Images plug-in is made in order to use the Cloudflare Images CDN with ease.
-By default WooCommerce (neither WordPress actually) to easily use a CDN for your product images instead of using the images uploaded to your webserver.
+By default WooCommerce (neither WordPress actually) allows to easily use a CDN for your product images instead of using the images uploaded to your webserver.

 If you have a big eCommerce website, with a lot of products and each of them having multiple images to display the product, it can slow down your website disastrously.
 That is where CDNs come in handy.